PsychDraft LogoPsychDraft

 PsychDraft is designed with data minimization in mind.

-We do not use user-submitted content to train AI models.
+PsychDraft does not use clinician-submitted content to train AI models.

 Where is data hosted?